 Join a Support Group

 If you are near the Paducah, Kentucky area, we'd like to invite you to be a part of Parents As Teachers in Christian Homes Support Group (PATCH).
-Just keep looking on the site for all kinds of information and updates.
-We have monthly meetings, activities, field trips, seasonal parties, lectures on homeschooling and much more.
+We offer activities, field trips, seasonal parties, graduation ceremony and a private group for members where we share information on homeschooling and much more.
 Contact a Leadership Board Member for more information about PATCH.
 If you are not near us, seek out the other homeschoolers in your area.
 Inquire at local churches if they have any homeschool families in their church.
 If there's not a support group, consider starting one!

 Clean out closets.
 Clean out from under the beds.
 Clean out the attic.
 Prepare a place to keep all your school supplies when you are not having school.
 And don't forget to set aside a place to store all the school supplies you will accumulate year after year.
 As a homeschooling family, you will also need to keep good records.
 (Some states require no records be kept, but it's still a good practice.)
 Get a notebook that will be THE notebook where you write down what you do each day.
 Create a schedule.
 This will help you, and your child, stay on track.
 If your schedule just doesn't seem to be working, change it!
 It takes time to figure out the best schedule for you and your children.
 Understand that homeschooling is a "way of life" for your family.
 Duties of each family member may need to change to accommodate the changing roles of each family member.
 Homeschool children, like all children, learn best when both parents are involved.

 Articles & Websites for reference and encouragement:

 Start Here! https://hslda.org/get-started

 Making the decision to homeschool is usually very difficult and not one to be taken lightly.
 It is a personal decision that no one can make for you, but this link can help in the thought process.

 This is a great article that may help you with this sometimes overwhelming decision.